GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

-# Assignment 2: Fine-Tuning Evo2 to Predict the 3D Folding of Chromatin
+# Assignment 2: Using Evo2 embeddings to Predict the 3D Folding of Chromatin

 ## Overview